WeCanCodeIT/java-bootcamp-resources/data-access/h2/persistent-storage/README.md

 # Using persistent storage (vs embedded) for H2 data access

-So far, we've been using a temporary embedded database
+So far, we've been using a temporary embedded in-memory database that disappears once our app shuts down.

-Java does this in a standardized way, using something called a JDBC URL.
-It consists of the server name and some sort of path, sometimes with a protocol.
 We can still run H2 as embedded (as opposed to installing a standalone server) but use a persistent datastore.
+To do so, we need to specify a *JDBC URL*.

+Java uses a JDBC URL to standardize how we locate databases.
+Like other URLs (technically, URIs), it consists of a protocol (`jdbc`) followed by a database-specific (often called vendor-specific) prefix (`h2`), then arbitrary elements related to the specific database.

-To do this, add a JDBC URL to `application.properties` (`src/main/resources/application.properties`) that looks like this:
+In order to use a persistent database, we can add a JDBC URL to `application.properties` (`src/main/resources/application.properties`) that looks like this:

 ```
 spring.datasource.url=jdbc:h2:/path/to/my/database/file